jpvantassel/hvsrpy/README.md

 specific citation for `hvsrpy`, please use the citation tool for that specific version on the `hvsrpy` [archive](http://doi.org/10.5281/zenodo.3666956)._

+These works provide background for the calculations performed by `hvsrpy`.

+> Cox, B. R., Cheng, T., Vantassel, J. P., and Manuel, L. (2020).
+“A statistical representation and frequency-domain window-rejection algorithm for single-station HVSR measurements.” _Geophysical Journal International_, 221(3), 2170-2183.

+> Cheng, T., Cox, B. R., Vantassel, J. P., and Manuel, L. (2020).
+"A statistical approach to account for azimuthal variability in single-station HVSR measurements." _Geophysical Journal International_, In Review.

 ## Why use _hvsrpy_

 ---